Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

-\item In normal circumstances no count of money is ever performed by P or on behalf of P. Shortage of money rarely takes place and it is signaled by refusals at pay stations where it merely implies that some preparatory transfer actions need to be accomplished.
+\item In normal circumstances no count of money is ever performed by P or on behalf of P. Shortage of money rarely takes place and it is signaled by refusals at pay stations where it merely implies that some preparatory transfer actions need yet to be accomplished.
 If that fails something `is wrong with the system'.
 The explanation is probably not about money at all.
 Coins and banknotes are merely perceived as tickets providing admission to various activities.
 These tickets can be bought and payment is performed electronically.
 That coins and banknotes are intrinsically money whereas a credit card is not is considered confusing.
 Coins and banknotes simply have costs like tickets for a museum or for public transportation.
 No admission is made that currency is a most plausible (if not the most plausible) form of money.
 Important items are never bought by means of an exchange of currency.

 \item Technically speaking P lives as if for daily life there will always be enough electronic cash available.
 This he concludes from the sociology of his life style in combination with the architecture of his personal financial system as agreed with his partner.
 In other words, P deals with cash as with fuel.
 If it is out it needs a refill.
 The very thought that fuel might have an interest rate or that it might be used for very different purposes (like buying a house) is considered absurd.
-Money that has entered the digital stream for daily expenses will not return to any other purpose.

 \item As far as P knows electronic money is destroyed upon consumption (usage).
 P will never assume that money spent in payment readily comes available to a trade partner for whatever purpose.
 This is an obvious matter: what is spent as a daily expense is collected as income, a quite different type.